Pradipta-Programmer/Wander-Planner/README.md

-# TravelGPT — Adaptive Itinerary Board
+# Wander Planner — Adaptive Itinerary Board

-TravelGPT is a self-contained trip-planning prototype: a FastAPI backend that builds and adaptively replans multi-day itineraries, and a single-file HTML/JS frontend that renders them as an interactive board with a live map, a budget tracker, and a chat assistant that can edit the plan in plain English.
+Wander Planner is a self-contained trip-planning prototype: a FastAPI backend that builds and adaptively replans multi-day itineraries, and a single-file HTML/JS frontend that renders them as an interactive board with a live map, a budget tracker, and a chat assistant that can edit the plan in plain English.